 14. Do you have any funny travel stories?

 Of course.
 In 8 years spent in Romania, it happened to me all kinds of things.
 I have both funny and less funny stories.
 There was one time when I arrived at work and the chancellery tables were full of food.
-One of my colleagues invited me to serve and gladly I wanted to find who’s birthday was.
+One of my colleagues invited me to serve, and gladly, I wanted to find who’s birthday was.
 She told me that a beloved person died one year ago, that’s the Romanian tradition.
-At that moment I was so embarrassed, I could only hide my face in shame.
+At that moment, I was so embarrassed I could only hide my face in shame.
 In Spain, we don’t offer food on such occasions.

 15. What’s next? ( in the future)